Mansfield Park poster

 Worldbuilding

-Fanny arrives at Mansfield Park and adapts to her new life as a poor relation.
-We meet the Bertram family, the cruel Mrs. Norris, and her only friend Edmund.
-The hierarchy and rules of the estate are established.
+Fanny arrives at Mansfield Park as a child and grows up as a poor relation.
+We see the household dynamics: her cruel Aunt Norris, indifferent Aunt Bertram, imperious Sir Thomas, cousins Tom, Edmund, Maria, and Julia.
+Edmund shows her kindness.
+The wealth and moral complexity of the estate is established.

 4